|

 Clean Switch Contacts

-try and stick to a game function and clean/adjust only those related contacts, turning the
+If you really want to clean every contact try and stick to a game function and clean/adjust only those related contacts, turning the

 game back on when you finish each functional section to ensure the game still works

-burnishing file that looks
+burnishing tool that looks

 Links page to find places where you can buy the tools or you can also